Introduction

 Button STYLE menu

 At the moment there are only two styles available for the joystick, LED and scope elements so their STYLE buttons toggle between the two states rather than launch menus.
-But eventually they will launch menus too.
+But eventually they will probably launch menus too.

 When combined with different hue, saturation and brightness settings and the sub-categories the range of skins in reasonably wide but further styles are planned for inclusion in future updates.
 Please get in touch by email or on the forum if you have any specific suggestions.